Free Chicken Coop Plans

 Can you actually build a chicken coop from free chicken coop plans?
 We decided to check out some free plans to see if they were practical for backyard chicken raising or the small farm flock.

-We've been raising chickens at New Terra Farm for about 9 years.
+We've been raising chickens at New Terra Farm for 20 years.
 We raise a few hundred meat birds each year, and also maintain a flock of laying hens.
-We know how to build a chicken coop that suits our particular needs (we've built several), but we wondered what free chicken coop plans might be available for the novice chicken farmer.

-you know that a chicken coop has to provide 3 things:
+Chicken Coop Ideas page you know that a chicken coop has to provide 3 things:

 In other words, the coop has to keep your chickens warm, dry, safe, and where you want them!

-So the free chicken coop plans have to meet those criteria.
 There is another point to consider as well: how portable is the coop?
 At the farm we try not to build structures we can't move if necessary.

 The coops we use for our meat birds are all easily movable by one person.
 This is important for raising poultry on pasture; you want to move the birds to fresh ground regularly.